outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - if they were smart, they would have designed an organized, efficient society that was solving problems better than other societies, and theyre not
           - they didnt even come up with machine learning, which is just a way to update variable interactions by filtering out or de-prioritizing variable interactions that dont work, which most people should be able to come up with once they can think
         - if they dont believe me about how hormones control them, they should take libido-altering drugs to see how differently they think, and to identify that they are subject to hormonal control, just like their victims are
+          - they can also be turned gay just like women can, bc attraction is largely determined by experiences (who is portrayed as good to them, as in 'having good qualities like confidence/certainty or competence/intelligence/potential') in addition to hormones

     - examples of connecting/equating opposing/conflicting perspectives